colinrozzi/rust-mcp/README-prompts.md

 # MCP Prompts Feature

-This documentation describes the Prompts feature implementation in the Rust MCP project.
+This documentation describes the Prompts feature implementation in the Rust MCP (Model Context Protocol) project.

 ## Overview